Borahb/Credit-Card-Fraud-Detection/README.md

 # Licence
-This project is licensed under the MIT License - see the LICENSE.txt file for details
+This project is licensed under the MIT License - see the LICENSE file for details